ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak4600-module/low-level-development.md

 Once the porting protocol stack is ready, customers can focus on the development of their applications.
 There are two options:

-&nbsp;&nbsp;&nbsp;&nbsp;a.
+    a.
 Do not use the original bootloader that comes in RAK modules from the factory.
-In this case, you must provide your own version of bootloader.<br />
+In this case, you must provide your own version of bootloader.

-&nbsp;&nbsp;&nbsp;&nbsp;b.
+    b.
 Use RAK's bootloader and upgrade the custom firmware by using nRF Connect.
 You can download it from here: [https://www.nordicsemi.com/Software-and-tools/Development-Tools/nRF-Connect-for-mobile](https://www.nordicsemi.com/Software-and-tools/Development-Tools/nRF-Connect-for-mobile)

 If you want to develop your own bootloader, you can refer to the schematic diagram and the datasheet of the MCU to implement the code.
 If you want to use RAK’s bootloader, continue reading the next section.